 We value the process of art as children as well as students as artists.
 It is the responsibility of the art teacher to guide students through the art curriculum in an engaging and thought-provoking way.
 Edmund Feldman states, “…art is a universally human act,” so its importance is held in high regard.
 Nowhere is this more apparent than in the art room at Trinity Episcopal School where students are given the opportunity to learn while engaged in the process of creating something new.

 We take pride in the intentional integration of art within core subject learning.
 Each year, we display each grade-level’s artwork at our annual Arts Festival in May, where almost every surface of the school is covered in our parent, faculty/staff and student creations.

-Beginning in fourth-grade, students may choose from one of three ensembles: chorus, strings or band.
-These Gr.
-4-8 ensembles perform in Chapel performances and formal concerts throughout the year.
+Beginning in fourth-grade, students may choose from one of three ensembles: choirs, strings or band.
+These 4th-8th grade ensembles perform in Chapel performances and formal concerts throughout the year.

 Beyond musical theory, our Lower School students experience the world of drama through grade-level productions throughout the year such as:

 - Gr.
 3: The Knight at Dawn

 - Gr.
 5: Shakespeare Play

 In addition to music ensembles (choir, strings or band), our Middle School students also have the opportunity to showcase their talent and passion for drama through our Fall and Spring Musical productions and our Winter Play.